MAGALA-RICHARD/documentation-example/doc/api.rst

 .. function:: apsimNGpy.core.core.CoreModel.inspect_model_parameters(self, model_type, simulations, model_name)

    Inspect the current input values of a specific APSIM model type instance within given simulations.
+            This is all in one place to inspect the model, replacing examine_management_info, read_cultivar_params

             Parameters:
             -----------